Reimbursing UW Employees

 This policy will be implemented only through the Expense Report module, affecting employees and student employees.
 Students, candidates, and visitors reimbursed through the Miscellaneous Payment module are not affected at this time.

 Effective July 6, 2026, UW will adopt Rule 2 of the IRS Accountable Plan (also referenced in SAAM 10.80.70.b.).
-Under this policy, expenses must be substantiated within a reasonable time period.
-Failure to do so will result in the expense being treated as taxable income, and the reimbursement will be processed through payroll to ensure the applicable payroll withholding taxes are applied from the individual's next semi-monthly earnings.
+Under this policy, expenses must be substantiated within 60 days.
 For purposes of this policy, as stated in the Safe Harbor established in IRS Section 1.62-2(g)(2)(i), a "reasonable period" will be defined as 60 days from the date of purchase of the expense.
+Failure to do so will result in the expense being treated as taxable income, and the reimbursement will be processed through payroll to ensure the applicable payroll withholding taxes are applied from the individual's next semi-monthly earnings (see Payment Information Process under Additional Resources)

-Please note: the reasonable period definition state above is applicable to non-travel expenses.
+Please note: the reasonable period definition stated above is applicable to non-travel expenses.
 For details on how a reasonable period is defined for travel expenses, please refer to Travel Service's website here.

 If you are claiming an exception to this policy, substantial documentation must be attached to the delayed Expense Report and will be subject to review by Accounts Payable.